(updated March, 2017)

 There is a great deal of variation in the engineering course requirements among schools and majors.
 Most civil and mechanical engineering programs require ENGR 210, ENGR 230, and ENGR 270.
 Some civil engineering programs require ENGR 260; most mechanical engineering programs require ENGR 260.
 Most electrical engineering programs require ENGR 260 and ENGR 270; some also require ENGR 230; some also require ENGR 210.
 Consult www.assist.org for the requirements of specific schools and majors.

 Typically, engineering students transferring to a CSU must complete the Area A requirements (Oral Communication, Written Communication, and Critical Thinking).The remainder of the general education requirements may be completed at CSM or after transferring, but it's less expensive at CSM.
 Engineering students transferring to a UC should complete ENGL 100 and a second composition course (see IGETC, Area 1; for U.C.
 Berkeley, take ENGL 110, not ENGL 165).
 Additional general education courses should be taken so as to satisfy the requirements of the specific U.C. campus.
-Students should consult ASSIST (statewide transfer information, www.assist.org) and the web site of the department and school to which they plan to transfer for more information.
+Students should work with a counselor, consult ASSIST (statewide transfer information, www.assist.org), and check the web site of the department and school to which they plan to transfer for more information.